Skip to main content

 Customers may prefer to avoid having to pay an extra fee to be able to pay with a credit card.

 Surcharging is only for credit card transactions.
-Therefore, debit and prepaid card transactions cannot be surcharged.
+Debit and prepaid card transactions cannot be surcharged.

 Best practices for getting started with credit card surcharges